Skip to content

 What Does a Software Development Company Actually Do?

 "Software development company" sounds self-explanatory — they develop software — but if you've never commissioned a project, the day-to-day reality is opaque.
 What do you actually get for your money?
 Who works on your project?
 Why does a "simple app" involve so many conversations before anyone writes code?
-This guide explains, in plain English, what a software development company does, how a typical engagement runs, and how to tell whether you need one at all.
+This guide explains, in plain English, what a software development company does, the services it offers, the process it follows, and how to tell whether you need one at all.

 More Than Writing Code